 Service Management Consultant

 In my previous blog, I told you how to map a customer journey in 10 steps to improve your internal service delivery.
-This will ensure that your service delivery is optimised based on your customers’ actual perceptions and experiences, instead of on unproven assumptions.
+This will ensure that your service delivery is optimized based on your customers’ actual perceptions and experiences, instead of on unproven assumptions.
 An undeniable key part of a successful Customer Journey mapping is the qualitative interview with your users.
 But how do you make these interviews count?

 The good news is, working in Service Management, interviews with staff members are often easy to set up.
 After all, they work at the same office building as you and are often willing to share how they’ve experienced your services.
-To make sure you maximise this potential, here are 9 tips to help you make the most of these interviews.
+To make sure you maximize this potential, here are 9 tips to help you make the most of these interviews.

 Preparing the interview

 We have all walked away from conversations thinking ‘Oh right, I forgot to ask that one important thing!’
 It can be a little awkward to then have to approach the person again.
 To make optimal use of your customer’s time, make sure that you prepare properly.

 Based on your objective and target audience, select which people you’d like to interview.
 Is your customer journey focused on new employees?
 Then select staff members who have started work in the past three months.
 Also make sure that you select various types of people within that established target audience, such as new staff members who have plenty of previous experience and new staff members who are just starting out in the field.